hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > For he don't know he sins against the graces,
 >
-> Altho' he has done it, aye, in fifty places.
+> Although he has done it, aye, in fifty places.
 >
 > Bel.
 O, Terpsichore! forgive our dusting friend,
 >